stcan/meanwell-can-control/README.md

-# examples/example_charge_contro.py
+# examples/charge_contro.py
 Example code to control battery charging and discharging depending on the electricity meter.

-New feature : Control the max and min values for charge/discharge voltages and currents using the file: examples/charge_control.conf

 Do not use without adaptation to local conditions and only under supervision!

-- All scripts are without any warranty.
+# All scripts are without any warranty.
 Use at your own risk